dmay/amazon-q-developer-cli/codebase/agent-environment/README.md

 # Agent Environment Architecture

+**Status**: 🚧 In Transition - Preparing for EventBus Architecture

 ## Overview

 The Agent Environment architecture enables **multiple AI agents to run in parallel**, each working independently on different tasks while sharing common infrastructure.
 This design supports having multiple specialized agents that can execute different tasks simultaneously without blocking each other.

+**Current State**: Core architecture (Worker, Session, WorkerJob, Tasks) is intact.
+Demo code and WorkerToHostInterface have been removed in preparation for EventBus-centered redesign.
+See `planning/event-bus/` for new architecture design.

 ## Key Design Goals